-Further, the Lake Ōkataina catchment has not significantly changed since the TLI was first recorded which would have led to higher nutrient levels.
-It is mostly covered in native bush, farming remains stable and while visitors numbers have varied over the years, the scale is still small.
+Based on the data available, the Lake Ōkataina catchment has not significantly changed since the TLI was first recorded.
+Changes would have most likely led to higher nutrient levels.
+The catchment is still mostly covered in native bush, farming remains stable and while visitors numbers have varied over the years, the scale is still small.